How Much Microgreens to Eat Per Day?

 Microgreens provide a powerful nutritional punch with meager calories.
 They are low in carbohydrates—a serving of most microgreens averages about five or six calories and less than a gram of carbs.

-We suggest you include as many microgreens as possible into each day's meals.
+We suggest you include as many microgreens as possible in each day’s meals.
 But instead of worrying about the volume of microgreens, concentrate on the flavor of your food.

-If your food tastes good, you'll end up wanting and eating more!
+If your food tastes good, you’ll want and eat more!

 Are There Outliers?
 Microgreens to Eat in Limited Amounts